L'Humanité in English

-Translated Sunday 17 June 2012, by Gene Zbikowski and reviewed by Derek Hanson
+Translated Sunday 17 June 2012, by Derek Hanson

 A few days before the crucial June 17 election in Greece, the far right has just burst spectacularly into the public debate.
 The assault perpetrated against the Communist Party deputy Liana Kanelli and myself, on the air from a television studio, by the spokesman for the neo-Nazi party Golden Dawn (GD) has had a catalytic effect.